sameday-courier/woocommerce-plugin/readme.txt

 = 1.11.0 =

 * Code refactor.
 Fix some corner-case caused by Sameday Cities Nomenclature applied for some particular scenario.
+* Add fallback for cases that checkout is completed only with billing data.
+This is used for switching between Sameday services before complete AWB order.

 = 1.10.18 =